obDann/TEQApp/teamOverview/code_review/README.md

 * This was not discussed in the video, but I noticed that there was an unencapsulated method in his class.
 Just a small reminder that a single underscore means "private".

 ### Philip to Riaz
+* Code is easy to follow and understand, also by Riaz's design, it makes things easier when working with the GUI
+* Since MissingValueChecker and the function (DataAggregator) I was working on are similar, we have to agree and unify our ideas on how the methods should function
+* Only concern about his MissingValueChecker is that, it returns a list of tuples, but it is probably better to return the DataFrame object instead

 ### Riaz to Susan